-Trade has always been part of society and in itself it could be a good thing.
-But trade deals are no longer just about selling more goods to other countries.
-Instead, they are often about giving huge new powers to big business, affecting every aspect of society from the public services to online privacy, from environmental protection to food standards.
+Trade has always been part of society and always will be.
+But trade deals and trade rules nowadays are no longer so much about what most people think of as trade.
+Instead, they are often about giving huge new powers to big business, affecting every aspect of society from the public services to online privacy, from climate action to food standards.

 We are campaigning to ensure trade deals work for people and planet.
-We are doing this by fighting for parliament to have the powers to scrutinise and approve future trade deals, challenging future UK trade deals and making sure they do not include corporate courts.
+We are doing this by fighting for parliament to have a meaningful say over trade deals, challenging high risk UK trade deals and calling for an end to corporate courts.

 Parliament and the people currently have no real say over post-Brexit trade deals.
 This is a massive democratic deficit.
 Thousands of us have taken action, and parliament agrees with us. >>> Find out more

 Trade and investment deals are giving big business unique powers to sue governments for democratic decisions that affect corporate profit.
 We are calling for an end to these corporate courts. >>> Find out more

 More in depth

 - Read about the dangers of a trade deal with Trump